mashrikt/bongo-task/README.md

-## Written test for Bongo’s Python Engineer position.
+## Written Test for Bongo’s Python Engineer Position.

 1) Write the following function’s body.
 A nested dictionary is passed as parameter.
 You need to